web-push-libs/web-push-php/README.md

 #### batchSize
 If you send tens of thousands notifications at a time, you may get memory overflows due to how endpoints are called in Guzzle.
 In order to fix this, WebPush sends notifications in batches.
 The default size is 1000.
 Depending on your server configuration (memory), you may want to decrease this number.
-Do this while instanciating WebPush or calling `setDefaultOptions`.
+Do this while instantiating WebPush or calling `setDefaultOptions`.
 Or, if you want to customize this for a specific flush, give it as a parameter : `$webPush->flush($batchSize)`.

 ### Server errors